 Why Bots and Virtual Agents Are Changing Business

-Andy Griffin, CTO with disruptive BPO Woven, considers the unstoppable impact of AI on customer services interaction.
+Andy Griffin, Chief Innovation Officer at disruptive BPO provider, Woven, explains the lasting legacy of AI on customer service interactions.

 In an era where technology is becoming a more significant enabler, new opportunities are being created for all of us to enrich our lives.